gvwilson/thirdbit/_posts/2021/2021-06-19-magic-usb-drive.md

 and the rain has stopped long enough that I can get in a good bike ride.
 I may not dream about things like that, but I enjoy them.
-Time to start my day...
+Time to start my day…